JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/L_etat_ideal.md

 <img src="/image/article/Reflectivite/2024_01/026.jpg">
 </figure>

-It is written that the Most Highs reign in the realm of men ([UB 3:5.2](/en/The_Urantia_Book/3#p5_2)).
+It is written that the Most Highs reign in the realm of men (<a id="a209_61"></a>[UB 3:5.2](/en/The_Urantia_Book/3#p5_2)).
 It is also written in the document entitled “_Reconstructions of elements on the origins of The Urantia Book_” by Mark Kulieke that the midwayers and seraphim participating in the transmission of this fifth epochal revelation had a great sense of humor and that they disavowed the Treaty of Versailles of 1919 (a treaty signed between Germany and the Allies with the ambition of curbing the military and economic power of Germany in order to ensure peace), and could not help but take sides in the conflict of World War II (1939-1945).
 The same text can be found on the AUQ website in the document entitled “_Birth of a Revelation_” by the same author and translated by Leonard Glen.
 I have already read in a document which I have not been able to find that the Melchizedeks had once declared war on communism, because this ideology was contrary to the progressive evolutionary movement of humanity if I remember correctly!

 I could not say whether the celestial beings are working together to preserve democracy throughout the planet, but considering this representative political system as the best model for all, I think it is our responsibility to ensure that it not only survives, but also constantly seeks to improve.
 We must be absolutely vigilant, because the dangers are great in order to promote a clear decline in democracy in the world.
-As Jesus told us: “Be therefore wise as serpents, yet harmless as doves” ([UB 163:1.3](/en/The_Urantia_Book/163#p1_3)).
+As Jesus told us: “Be therefore wise as serpents, yet harmless as doves” (<a id="a211_498"></a>[UB 163:1.3](/en/The_Urantia_Book/163#p1_3)).
 <br style="clear:both;"/>

 ## References